gabyshev/microservices_chat/README.md

 4. Docker Compose is not for production environment.
 Depending on the size of you application there are many Orchestration tools.
 5. For easy reading I leaved whole AngularJS application in one `core.js` file.
 In the production environment the application will grow so you should organize it into different files.
 6. Mircoservices architecture assumes you have automated containers monitoring tool.
 7. Additional security enhancement for Node.js container.
 Right now anyone can POST into `/messages` and thus can break into conversation.
-I think the possible solution can be securing conversation channels by hashing `CONVERSATION_ID` so that hacker wont guess it.
+I think the possible solution can be securing conversation channels by hashing `CONVERSATION_ID` so that hacker won't guess it.